TrystanLea/blog/pages/en/gwynedd_en.md

 <img src="images/gwynedd_re.png" style="max-width:800px" >

 **What is the goal?
-Local vs a national..**<br>
+Local vs national**<br>
 A goal of supplying Gwynedd energy demand from zero carbon energy within the Gwynedd boundary or near offshore is itself a goal that may or may not be the right one.
 It is usually better to take a wider view.

 Wales as a whole is moving faster with a historical renewable build rate that would suggest reaching the ZeroCarbonBritain target in ~68 years and a pipeline of large scale renewable projects that should get us there even faster (Awel y mor, Mona/Morgan, Celtic sea floating wind & Morlais).
-We may even get to 76% of the standard ZeroCarbonBritain scenario target with renewables alone by 2035, up from 17% today.
+We may even get to 70-90% of the standard ZeroCarbonBritain scenario target by 2035, with the renewables that are already in the pipeline.
 Leaving time to get to 100% by 2050.
-For a 100% renewable ZeroCarbonBritain scenario Wales would require an additional 9000 GWh/yr of renewable electricity generation beyond the existing pipeline.
-This could be delivered with an additional 2.4 GW of offshore wind on top of the 0.7 GW existing and 4.6 GW planned, or of course a mix of offshore wind, onshore wind and solar PV etc. A higher demand scenario would be more challenging requiring an additional ~34,000 GWh/yr above the post 2035 shortfall (equivalent to an additional 5 GW offshore wind, 2 GW onshore wind & 10 GW solar).
+For a ZeroCarbonBritain scenario, Wales might require an additional ~7,200 GWh/yr of electricity generation beyond the existing pipeline.
+A higher demand scenario might need an additional ~25,500 GWh/yr.
+Could Gwynedd contribute to this meeting this shortfall?

 **Could we find an additional 1250 - 2400 GWh/yr of generation in Gwynedd?**